course-details-portlet

 • fundamental knowledge of family-based, network-involving and milieu therapeutic methods in intervention work.

-• advanced knowledge of ethical professional practice, relationship skills, communication, participation, and collaboration.
+• advanced knowledge of ethical professional practice.

 • advanced knowledge of children's rights and rules for the use of coercive measures in relation to children living in institutions.